Skip to content

 • All minikube configurable parameters are available in host.yml

-• Can be skipped with skip_minikube=true
+• Can be skipped using --skip-tags minikube

-7. IPTables Rules
+6. IPTables Rules

 • Imports iptables_rules.yml to configure network rules on deploy_node

-8. Wire Artifact Download
+7. Wire Artifact Download

 • Imports download_artifact.yml to fetch the Wire components

-• Can be skipped with skip_download=true
+• Can be skipped using --skip-tags download

-9. Minikube Node Inventory Setup
+8. Minikube Node Inventory Setup (Automatic Dependency)

-10. Asset Host Setup
+9. Asset Host Setup

 • Imports setup-offline-sources.yml to configure the asset host

-• Can be skipped with skip_asset_host=true
+• Can be skipped using --skip-tags asset_host

-11. Container Seeding
+10. Container Seeding

 • Imports seed-offline-containerd.yml to seed containers in K8s cluster nodes

-• Can be skipped with skip_setup_offline_seed=true
+• Can be skipped using --skip-tags seed_containers

 12. Wire Secrets Creation

-• Imports wire_secrets.yml to create required secrets for wire helm charts
+• Imports wire_secrets.yml to create required secrets for Wire Helm charts

 13. Helm Chart Installation